-The West Central Montana Avalanche Center (WCMAC) is seeking candidates for the position of Avalanche Forecaster for winter 2022/2023.
-The WCMAC is a Type 2 avalanche center provided through the West Central Montana Avalanche Foundation (WCMAF) and operates under a Challenge Cost Share Agreement with the Lolo, Bitterroot, and Nez Perce-Clearwater National Forests.
-The WCMAC is a Type 2 avalanche center that produces backcountry avalanche forecasts for the west-central Montana forecast area.
-Avalanche forecasts appear on Missoulaavalanche.org on Tuesday, Thursday, and Saturday mornings throughout the winter operating season (e.g., December – April).
+The West Central Montana Avalanche Center (WCMAC) is seeking candidates for the position of Avalanche Center Director.
+The WCMAC is a Type 2 avalanche center provided through the nonprofit West Central Montana Avalanche Foundation (WCMAF).
+In partnership with the United States Forest Service, it provides avalanche information and education for the west-central Montana forecast area.
+Avalanche forecasts appear on Missoulaavalanche.org Tuesday, Thursday, and Saturday morning throughout the winter operating season (e.g., December – April).
 Special updates and warnings are issued as needed during periods of high avalanche danger.

 This position requires routine fieldwork in remote mountainous terrain and a high level of physical fitness.
 A successful candidate must possess excellent backcountry travel skills and be proficient in snowmobiling in steep backcountry terrain in adverse weather conditions.

 This position requires detailed planning, reporting, and communicating clearly with a broad audience range.
 In a supervisory role, the Director must provide guidance and feedback to staff effectively.
-The aptitude to manage multiple projects at any given time is also required.
+The aptitude to manage multiple projects at any given time is required.

 This position requires maintaining strong working relationships with the broader national avalanche community and helping advance the WCMAC into a Type 1 avalanche center.
-A professional background in avalanche education is beneficial to contribute to and collaborate within the WCMAF education program.
+A professional background in avalanche education is required to contribute and collaborate within the avalanche education program.

 Additional responsibilities include:

-- Issue backcountry avalanche forecast information for public dissemination.
+- Issue backcountry avalanche forecasts for public dissemination.

-- Proficient with video editing software, Microsoft Office, Google Suite, WordPress, and the ability to troubleshoot routine website problems as necessary.
+- Proficiency with video editing software, Microsoft Office, Google Suite, WordPress, and the ability to troubleshoot routine website problems as necessary.

-- Act as an advisor and mentor for avalanche center volunteer(s) and intern(s).
+- Act as an advisor and mentor for avalanche center forecasters and interns.

-- Safely conduct fieldwork (as group leader) in avalanche terrain using backcountry skis or splitboard and snowmachine as means of travel.
+- Safely conduct routine fieldwork (as group leader) in and around avalanche terrain with volunteers.

-- Interpret National Weather Service products and models to write a daily mountain weather forecast.
+- Interpret National Weather Service products and models to generate mountain weather forecasts.

 - Update website databases with snowpack, avalanche, weather, and other pertinent information for public dissemination.

-- Update social media outlets and write website articles on relevant topics.
+- Update social media channels and write website articles on relevant topics.

-- Conduct interviews with local media (TV, radio, newspapers) as requested.
+- Conduct interviews with local media outlets as requested.

-- Interface with avalanche professionals in the community and emergency service organizations.
+- Interface with regional avalanche professionals and emergency service organizations.

 - Other duties as assigned.

-- Fieldwork will be performed outdoors in remote mountain environments a minimum of three days a week.
-This work involves mountain travel in avalanche terrain, using vehicles, snowmobiles, skis, or splitboards in and around avalanche terrain.
+- Fieldwork will be performed outdoors in remote mountain environments at least three days a week.
+This work involves routine mountain travel using vehicles, snowmobiles, skis, or splitboards in and around avalanche terrain.

-- The position requires irregular hours and extended shifts during the operating season to complete fieldwork, monitor the weather and snowpack, and communicate with other staff.
+- The position requires irregular hours and extended shifts during the operating season to complete fieldwork, monitor the weather, assess the snowpack, and communicate with staff.

-- Remote-based computer hardware, software, and online application proficiency
+- Familiarity with using computer hardware, software, and online applications in technical contexts.

-- Able to clearly and effectively communicate avalanche hazard and risk, using written and verbal communication
+- Able to clearly and effectively communicate avalanche hazards and danger in English, written, and verbal communication.

 - Successful applicants must possess a diverse skill set and strong work ethic to contribute to daily operations.